 Assets that are placed in a trust are still subject to claims brought forth by creditors.
 In other words, living trusts don’t “shield” your assets from claims against the estate, either while you’re alive or after you’ve passed.

 Not everyone will need a living trust.
-There are, however, instances in which a living trust makes a great deal of sense.
+There are, however, instances in which having one makes a great deal of sense.
+Read on ...

 Since probate is governed by state law, properties held across multiple states can be subject to any number of jurisdictional restrictions depending on where they’re held.
 While going through probate is not necessarily the end of the world, going through probate in multiple states can get relatively messy.
 In addition, there are some states that have particularly complicated probate laws.
 Properties held in California and Maryland are solid candidates for a living trust.